St Andrew's Cathedral School: Incidents

 In November 2019, the female students of Year 12 were told to stay behind after a grade meeting.
 John Collier (then Headmaster) stated this was to address 'issues with uniform compliance.'
 Social media posts from the students state that they were told to kneel onto the floor to ensure the correct length of their skirts.
-Dr Collier (whom was absent in the uniform check) denied this, stating that 'one staff member knelt on the ground to show the girls how they could test the length of their skirts, with some students copying the staff member.'
+Dr Collier (who was absent in the uniform check) denied this, stating that 'one staff member knelt on the ground to show the girls how they could test the length of their skirts, with some students copying the staff member.'
 Dr Collier states that he had received emails both in support and disapproval of the uniform check.
 Due to the backlash received from this situation, Dr Collier issued an apology to the students and parents involved.

+On 25 October 2023, the body of a woman was found in the toilet of the school's gymnasium by police before midnight.
+The woman was identified to be the dance and water polo coach, Lilie James.
+The suspect, Paul Thijssen, was found dead in The Gap in Vaucluse, 11 km away from the initial crime scene.
+A make-shift memorial was made in front of the school as a tribute to James.
+The gymnasium was closed to students and the school's library was turned into a drop-in counselling centre.
+Assessments were either postponed or cancelled with students eligible for special consideration before exams.

 Old Andreans

 The Old Andreans' Association (OAA), which is the alumni organisation of St Andrew's Cathedral School, was established as the Old Boys' Union (OBU) by the school's third Headmaster, Percy Simpson, in 1906.
 The first president was the Hon Justice Webb, a judge of the Industrial Relations Commission of NSW.
 He held office for over 40 years.

-The OAA has become an incorporated entity, and has improved its governance arrangements greatly.
-It continues to provide a means of maintaining contact between Old Andreans and their school.

 Past and present members of the OAA (and OBU) include Sir Charles Kingsford Smith, Ken Tribe AC, Lt-Gen John Grey AC, Simon Tedeschi, John Antill, Julian Hamilton, Malcolm Page and Matt Levy.